ptPierre/btcwallet/README.md

 # Bitcoin Testnet Wallet Generator

+## DO NOT USE!
+ONLY FOR TESTING PURPOSE

 This project contains Python code to generate Bitcoin testnet wallets, including both private/public keys and addresses, utilizing hierarchical deterministic (HD) key derivation techniques.
 The project features a PyQt5-based graphical user interface that allows users to generate wallets, view their private/public keys, check testnet balances, and send Bitcoin testnet transactions.

 The solution consists of two main components: